Subhanshrestha/investmate-mvp/README.md

 ---

+## Known Issues
+- Trending uses mock data (no live market feed).
+- Allocation logic is simplified for an educational MVP.
+- Minimal automated tests in this version.

+---

 ## Commit History
 This project was built with incremental, meaningful commits to reflect a real-world workflow.
 View commit history: https://github.com/Subhanshrestha/investmate-mvp/commits/main